The Transition into Parenthood course

-Covers all labour and birth support strategies, practicalities for women and their partners; “must know” facts and “how to” aspects of birthing and babies.
+Covers all the essential labour and birth support strategies, practical self-help for women and their partners; “must know” facts and “how to” aspects of birthing and babies.

 The sessions go way beyond hospital course content.
 Pregnant couples will feel empowered and confident when they’ve complete this amazing, fun and informative class.
 This is a popular class with a reputation of being thorough, fun, interesting and social.